Verra Mobility Corporation (VRRM) Shares Down Despite Recent Market Volatility

-Verra Mobility Corporation (NASDAQ: VRRM)’s stock price has decreased by -0.99 compared to its previous closing price of 17.24. however, the company has experienced a -0.47% decrease in its stock price over the last five trading days.
+Verra Mobility Corporation (NASDAQ: VRRM)’s stock price has decreased by -1.83 compared to its previous closing price of 16.96.
+Despite this, the company has experienced a -3.42% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Verra Mobility Corporation (NASDAQ: VRRM) Right Now?

-The price-to-earnings ratio for Verra Mobility Corporation (NASDAQ: VRRM) is 29.47x, which is above its average ratio.
-Moreover, the 36-month beta value for VRRM is 1.19.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Verra Mobility Corporation (NASDAQ: VRRM) has a price-to-earnings ratio of 28.46x that is above its average ratio.
+Additionally, the 36-month beta value for VRRM is 1.20.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Verra Mobility Corporation (VRRM) is $20.17, which is $3.1 above the current market price.
-The public float for VRRM is 148.40M and currently, short sellers hold a 8.15% of that float.
-On March 22, 2023, VRRM’s average trading volume was 2.08M shares.
+The average price predicted by analysts for VRRM is $20.17, which is $3.52 above the current price.
+The public float for VRRM is 148.40M and currently, short sellers hold a 9.25% ratio of that float.
+The average trading volume of VRRM on March 29, 2023 was 2.12M shares.

 VRRM’s Market Performance

-VRRM stock saw an increase of -0.47% in the past week, with a monthly gain of 8.31% and a quarterly increase of 26.54%.
-The volatility ratio for the week is 1.76%, and the volatility levels for the last 30 days are 2.38% for Verra Mobility Corporation (VRRM).
-The simple moving average for the last 20 days is -0.20% for VRRM stock, with a simple moving average of 8.27% for the last 200 days.
+VRRM’s stock has seen a -3.42% decrease for the week, with a -2.29% drop in the past month and a 23.70% gain in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 2.43% for Verra Mobility Corporation The simple moving average for the last 20 days is -3.21% for VRRM stock, with a simple moving average of 5.54% for the last 200 days.

 Analysts’ Opinion of VRRM